Tennessee State Route 131: Knox County

 SR 131 begins in Knox County on the Farragut/Knoxville city line, at an intersection with US 11/US 70/SR 1 (Kingston Pike).
 It then goes north to enter Knoxville as a 4-lane (Lovell Road) and comes to an intersection with Parkside Drive, which provides access to the Turkey Creek shopping area.
 It then curves to the northwest and goes through a small business district before having an interchange with I-40/I-75 (Exit 374).
 SR 131 continues north through an industrial area before leaving Knoxville and continuing north, passing by various subdivisions.
 It then comes to an interchange with SR 162 (Pellissippi Parkway) before narrowing to a 2-lane.
 It then passes some more subdivisions before coming to an intersection with SR 169 (Middlebrook Pike), with that highway ending here and SR 131 taking over its route for a short distance to the west, again as a 4-lane, before turning north on Byington Beaver Ridge Road as a narrow 2-lane country road.
-SR 131 then makes a dangerous and sharp switchback under a low and narrow railroad overpass before entering Karns and coming to an intersection with SR 62 (Oak Ridge Highway).
+SR 131 then makes a sharp switchback under a low and narrow railroad overpass before entering Karns and coming to an intersection with SR 62 (Oak Ridge Highway).
 It then goes northwest for a short distance before making a sharp turn onto Emory Road and becoming a wider and improved 2-lane.
 SR 131 then leaves Karns and continues through the countryside of northern Knox County before entering Powell and having an intersection and becoming concurrent with US 25W/SR 9 (Clinton Highway).
-They go southeast and come to an intersection where Emory Road splits off and goes north into downtown, which was the former route of SR 131 until a new bypass was built to the east in 2016.
-They then cross Beaver Creek over a bridge and pass several businesses before SR 131 splits off onto Powell Drive (the new bypass, which is a 4-lane).
+They go southeast and cross Beaver Creek over a bridge and pass several businesses before SR 131 splits off onto Powell Drive.
 It then passes through farmland, passing by Crown College, before meeting back up with Emory Road and following it once again continue northeast.
 They then enter another business district and come to another interchange with I-75 (Exit 112) before passing by North Knoxville Medical Center and more subdivisions before leaving Powell.
 SR 131 then goes through some farmland and countryside before entering Halls Crossroads (Halls) and coming to an intersection with US 441/SR 71 (Norris Freeway, which is not an actual freeway).
-SR 131 then narrows to a 2-lane and passes by some businesses before having an intersection with Andersonville Pike.
-It then makes a sharp curve to the east and comes to an intersection with SR 33 (Maynardville Pike).
-It then passes some more businesses before leaving Halls Crossroads and continuing northeast through the countryside as an improved 2-lane.
-SR 131 then enters Corryton and comes to an intersection with SR 331 (Tazewell Pike), where SR 131 and SR 331 actually swap routes, with SR 131 taking over Tazewell Pike and going north and SR 331 taking over Emory Road and going east into the center of Corryton.
+SR 131 turns southeast on Norris Freeway then intersects with SR 33 (Maynardville Pike).
+It turns north for a short distance, then turns again onto Emory Rd traveling northeast.
+It passes some more businesses before leaving Halls Crossroads and continuing northeast through the countryside as an improved 2-lane.
+SR 131 then enters Corryton and at Unincorporated Gibbs (Harbinsons Crossroads) comes to an intersection with SR 331 (Tazewell Pike).
+At this intersection SR 131 and SR 331 actually swap routes, with SR 131 taking over Tazewell Pike and going north and SR 331 taking over Emory Road and going east into the center of Corryton.
 SR 131 then becomes a little curvy as it finally leaves Knox County and Corryton to enter Union County.